 Volunteer Fire And Ambulance Grant Applications Now Available

-Along with Pennsylvania State Fire Commissioner Ed Mann, Rep. Dick Hess (RBedford/ Fulton/Huntingdon) invites volunteer fire companies and ambulance services throughout Bedford, Fulton and Huntingdon counties to submit an application for the Fiscal Year 2010 Volunteer Fire Company, Volunteer Ambulance Service Grant Program (VFCVASGP).
+Along with Pennsylvania State Fire Commissioner Ed Mann, Rep. Dick Hess (RBedford/ Fulton/Huntingdon) invites volunteer fire companies and ambulance services throughout Pennsylvania to submit an application for the 2011 Volunteer Fire Company and Volunteer Ambulance Service Grant Program (VFCVASGP).

 The grants may be used for construction or renovation of a unit’s station, the purchase or repair of equipment, training or debt reduction.
 The maximum grant amount is $15,000 for volunteer fire companies and $10,000 for volunteer ambulance services.
 A total of $25 million will be awarded through the program.

 Grants to eligible fire companies will be contingent on their agreeing to participate in and report information using the Pennsylvania Fire Information Reporting System (PennFIRS).